- Documents, Worksheets and Handouts

 Court News Ohio is a service of the Office of Public Information of the Supreme Court of Ohio - an exclusive source for legal news and case information in Ohio, it is the news bureau of the Ohio Judicial Branch.
 Watch and download archived Supreme Court Cases, previews of upcoming cases, features on court programs, profiles of judges and court officials, and other news and information.

-“Inspire citizenship and develop leadership” is the mission of the Glenn School.
+“Inspire citizenship and develop leadership” is the mission of the Glenn College.
 The school prepares professionals for public service, challenges our students and the general public to be involved in the civic life of their communities.
-In addition, the Glenn School provides applied research that directly benefits the citizens of Ohio and the nation.
+In addition, the Glenn College provides applied research that directly benefits the citizens of Ohio and the nation.

 Supreme Court of Ohio Justice Judith Ann Lanzinger's "Justice Judy" blog offers simple, straightforward explanations of judicial concepts and processes, as well as discussions about current developments in the legal profession and the law.
 Teachers and students can interact and post questions for Justice Lanzinger, herself a former teacher.